Ibiza Yacht Charters

 Yet, the island has everything a yacht charterer could want: Flawless white-sand beaches, rocky cliffs for hiking, restaurants, spas; you name, Ibiza’s got it.
 A playground for the rich and beautiful, Ibiza is regarded as one of trendiest Mediterranean yacht charter destinations.
 Just one night in Ibiza promises a lifetime of stories.

-Ibiza Charters: What to Do and See
+Things to Do and See in Ibiza

 Sure, Ibiza is best-known for its nightlife.
 In fact, dozens of hip hop and dance songs pay homage to the island’s legendary party scene.

 Yet, beyond the bass and club lights, you’ll find plenty of unique, relaxing and inspiring sights and attractions.
 From exploring ancient ruins, to paddling around the island’s hidden coves, an Ibiza yacht charter offers a packed itinerary of fun activities.

 Regarded as one of Ibiza’s most famous natural landmarks, the Las Salinas Salt Flats can be found on the southernmost tip of the island.
 Starting out as lakes, the water evaporates during the summer months, resulting in a sparkling layer of pure salt on its sea floor.
 As peaceful as it is unique, this natural phenomenon is a great spot to watch the Mediterranean sunset – the shimmering sea salt adds extra sparkle to an already enchanting view.

 Make your way to the steep entrance to the cave and you’ll find one of Ibiza’s most prized possessions: unrivaled Mediterranean Sea views.
 Filled with crystallized stalagmites and stalactites, this golden cave was once an ancient route for smugglers.
 Today, it hosts an illuminating music and light show at its core, overlooking a 30-foot cascade of diamond-bright water.